 Why do we use MFA?

-Short Steps (takes maximum 1 minute to complete all steps) :
+Short Steps (takes a maximum of 1 minute to complete all steps) :

 a) Portal.office.com – Users – Active Users – Select the User.
 Click Manage Multi-Factor Authentication at bottom of the page.

 b) Select User – Enable Multi-Factor Authentication – Enabled.

 c) Now when the user will try to log in, he will be asked to fill his details e.g., mobile number.
 Educate him in an email about it to choose options like Authentication Phone (best & simplest) or Mobile App (requires Microsoft Authenticator App in Mobile with working internet) – Finish.